syvb/iter.ca/content/post/hostnames.md

 ```
 {{<rawhtml>}}<br>{{</rawhtml>}}

-When visiting websites hosted on nodes in one's internal Tailnet in a browser, they are not treated as a secure origin -- *even though they are*!
+When visiting websites hosted on nodes in one's Tailscale network (Tailnet) in a browser, they are not treated as a secure origin -- *even though they are*!
 Tailscale encrypts traffic as it is sent through the network using the public key of the recieving node.
 But since VPNs are completely transparent to the browser, it just doesn't know that the underlying transport layer is secure.

 Tailscale offers a solution to this problem: the [`tailscale cert`](https://tailscale.com/kb/1153/enabling-https/), which provisions a [Let's Encrypt](https://letsencrypt.org/) certificate for your `ts.net` subsubdomain using a DNS challenge.
 The Tailscale client asks the Tailscale backend to update the DNS for a subdomain to prove ownership of the domain.
 The private key and certificate signing request are generated locally, so Tailscale servers never know your private key.